 This includes general procurement of blood and plasma samples from patients bearing tumors and from normal controls.

 Histopathologic verification of collected tissue samples will be performed in the Histopathology Laboratory of the Department of Pathology at Tulane University School of Medicine.
-Dr. Moroz verifies each collected sample for their representation of a pathologic process.
-The use of clinical histology lab assures the highest standard in tissue processing and compliance with federal and state regulations (CAP, CLIA).
-Representative histologic and gross images of collected samples (tumoral and non-tumoral) are digitized.
-A secure web link to the LCRC Biospecimen Database allows researchers to view the availability and quality of research samples for use.
+The BCL pathologist, Dr. Moroz, verifies each collected sample for their representation of a pathologic process.
+The use of a clinical histology lab assures the highest standard in tissue processing and compliance with federal and state regulations (CAP, CLIA).

 Co-Director: Arnold H. Zea, Ph.D.